Nominating

 The Nominating Committee:

-You will be blessed by serving.
-Peter tells us: “As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.”
-1 Peter 4:10
+RCC is committed to serving as Jesus did.
+Scripture tells us: “As each one has received a gift, minister it to one another, as good stewards of the manifold grace of God.”